 The most common reason for forcing a fixed format is validation script limitation (the backend can't determine the format it needs), which in most cases is an implementation problem.
 Rather than forcing the format of something like a phone number during user input, you should make it possible to transform whatever the user enters into the format you want to display or store.

-This button almost never helps users.
-It's hard to imagine that someone would want a button that undoes all their work to be sitting next to the button that saves it.
+A Reset button almost never helps users.
+It's hard to imagine that someone would want a button that undoes all their work, let alone that they'd want that button to be sitting next to the button that saves it.
 The web would be a happier place if virtually all Reset buttons were removed.